waylow/boneWidget/README.md

 #### Hide/Show Collection:
 As the name would suggest this will toggle the visibility of the widget collection.
+<b>Note:</b>
+This will only toggle the visibility of the designated widget collection (set in the preferences).
+If the rig uses a